theletterf/english-lang/README.md

 ## Codecs

 English can be programmed in several codecs, allowing the programmer to program the way they want.
+Appreciating different codecs is a small step in bridging the world of programmers, allowing individuals to achieve common ground and effective communication.

-We present an non-exhaustive list of common codecs.
+Here, we present an non-exhaustive list of common codecs.

 - American English: "That's dope bro."
 - British English: "In'nit a bo'oh o wo'ah?"
 - Australian English: "Yu wot mate!?"
 - Singlish: "Eh, I'm hungry, let go makan."
-- Chinglish-Canto: "Aih, 又系 A-minus."
+- Chinglish (Canto): "Aih, 又系 A-minus."

 Codecs are also polymorphic and evolve over time.